 Lakewood has one Urban Center; see Figure 2.2.
 The boundaries of the Urban Center were drawn to include the most appropriate balance of high-density employment and housing in the City.
-The Urban Center includes the entire Downtown.
-High capacity transit is provided by the existing Pierce Transit Center in Lakewood Towne Center, with connections to the Sound Transit commuter rail at Lakewood Station and direct high occupancy vehicle (HOV) access to I-5 for bus service outside the center.
+The Urban Center includes the entire CBDDowntown and the majority of the Lakewood Station District.
+The span of mixed residential and neighborhood commercial connecting the two ends of the Bridgeport corridor are also included.
+High capacity transit is provided by the existing Pierce Transit Center in Lakewood Towne Center, with connections to and the Sound Transit commuter rail at Lakewood Station and direct high occupancy vehicle (HOV) access to 1-5 for bus service outside the center.
+In addition to the commuter rail station, there is direct high occupancy vehicle (HOV) access to 1-5 for bus service, as well as general vehicle on ramps located nearby at the intersection of Bridgeport Way and 1-5.
 Major public amenities will include improved pedestrian facilities such as design treatments, trails, and parks to be developed concurrent with implementation of the comprehensive plan.
 Policy language addressing designation of the urban center is located in Section 3.5 of this plan.